tzaffi/streamlit-cdk-fargate/README.md

 * installed AWS CDK on your machine
 * and have the `git` and `make` commands available

+## Attribution - Standing on the Shoulders of Giants
+* Maël Fabien's [excellent post](https://maelfabien.github.io/project/Streamlit/).
+I ripped off his very trim Streamlit app and Dockerfile.
+* Nicolas Metalo's [very comprehensive tutorial](https://github.com/nicolasmetallo).
+I ripped off most of the rest of this code from there, except that I tried to streamline the CDK stack definition a bit, and summarized the various commands using `make`.

 ## ANTIQUATED - keeping as reminder to add `cdk bootstrap` to make command. - DON'T FORGET TO REMOVE